Dane Fife: Head coach of IPFW

 Fife was named head coach of the IPFW Mastodons basketball team in 2005 at the age of 25, becoming the youngest head coach in NCAA basketball history at the time.
 In his first season, he led the Mastodons to 10 wins, the most the team had earned in a season since jumping to Division I in 2001.
-In his fifth season as coach, the 2009–10 Mastodons squad posted their first ever winning record as a Division I basketball team.
+In his fifth season as coach, the 2009–10 Mastodons squad posted their first-ever winning record as a Division I basketball team.
 Upon joining the Summit League in the 2007–08 season, the Mastodons finished no worse than fifth place in conference play under Fife.

 Before the 2010–11 season, Fife had considered assistant coaching jobs at Indiana under Tom Crean and Michigan under John Beilein.
 He ultimately remained at IPFW, where he coached the team to a program-best 18–12 record.

 Fife's teams at IPFW improved their winning percentage from the previous season in each year that Fife coached.

 Assistant at Michigan State

 Following the 2010–11 season Fife was contacted by Purdue basketball head coach Matt Painter to fill the associate head coach position.
 On April 15, 2011, Fife withdrew his name from consideration for the Purdue job.
 Fife was named assistant coach at Michigan State by Tom Izzo on April 20, 2011.
 He replaced Mark Montgomery, who was named head coach at Northern Illinois in March 2011.

-Fife brought the defensive intensity he possessed as a player to his role as a coach, as the Spartans held opponents below a .400 field-goal percentage from 2011–2015, including ranking second nationally in both 2015–16 (.382) and in 2011–12 (.379), marking the best effort by MSU since 1959.
+Fife brought the defensive intensity he possessed as a player to his role as a coach, as the Spartans held opponents below a .400 field-goal percentage from 2011 to 2015, including ranking second nationally in both 2015–16 (.382) and in 2011–12 (.379), marking the best effort by MSU since 1959.
 He is also instrumental in MSU's scouting and recruiting efforts.
 Jeff Goodman and Jay Bilas of ESPN.com named Fife one of the best head coaching candidates in the nation.

 On March 23, 2017, it was rumored that Fife was close to accepting the head coaching position at Duquesne, but shortly thereafter it was reported that he had declined the position.
 His name was also mentioned as a possibility for the vacant head coaching position at his alma mater, Indiana, in both 2017 and 2021.